-Carmelo Anthony Return: Melo’s past, Present & Future Revealed
+Carmelo Anthony Return: Melo’s Past, Present & Future Revealed

 For those keeping score at home: Carmelo Anthony has not played NBA basketball since November 8 against his former team, the Oklahoma City Thunder.

-The Brooklyn Nets has been a consistent name discussed and Melo joining the Brooklyn Nets from a basketball standpoint makes sense.
+The Brooklyn Nets have been a consistent name discussed and Melo joining them makes sense, at least from a basketball standpoint.

-The Nets will likely be without Durant this season as he recovers from a ruptured Achilles tendon.

-The Los Angeles Clippers has been discussed.
-From a basketball standpoint, head coach, Doc Rivers and his new core of Kawhi Leonard and Paul George could use the help.
+The Los Angeles Clippers have been discussed as a fit for Anthony as well.
+From a basketball standpoint, head coach Doc Rivers and his new core of Kawhi Leonard and Paul George could use the help.

 A 10-time NBA All-Star, Anthony signed with the Houston Rockets last summer after clearing waivers in a trade that shipped him from the Thunder to the Atlanta Hawks.
-After signing with the Rockets he was later traded to the Chicago Bulls before the NBA’s trading deadline.
+After signing with the Rockets he was later dealt to the Chicago Bulls before the NBA trade deadline.

 Many have said that he’s past his prime and can’t compete anymore.